Updated 12 October 2020

 Based on the advice of the ACT Chief Health Officer, schools are required to limit the gathering of adults on school sites.
 Each school is different and has applied this principle to the operation of their school accordingly.

 Parents should avoid entering the school building where possible.

-Where scheduled events are planned (such as small assemblies and planned meetings between parents and teachers) parents can attend the school, however physical distancing and hygiene requirements must be adhered to by adults at all times.
+Where scheduled events are planned (such as small assemblies and planned meetings between parents and teachers) up to 200 parents or family members can attend the school, however physical distancing and hygiene requirements must be adhered to by adults at all times.
 Records will be kept of visitors entering the school.

 Do I need to keep my kids at home if they’re sick?